chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/add-chef-organization-popup-menu.png" width="500" alt="Add Chef Organization Form">}}

-Enter the _Name_, _Projects_, _Admin User_, and _Admin Key_ fields using the same values that were provided when the organization was configured using _Knife_.
+Enter the _Name_, _Projects_, _Admin User_, and _Admin Key_ fields using the same values provided when the organization gets configured using _Knife_.
 Copy the contents of the `~/.chef/USER.pem` file and paste it into the **Admin Key** field.
 Then select **Add Chef Organization** to add the organization to the Chef Infra Server.

 ## Access Chef Infra Server Components

-The following Chef Infra Server components for an organization can be managed using Chef Automate:
+Manage the following Chef Infra Server components for an organization using Chef Automate:

 - Cookbooks
 - Roles